 - corporate and industry settings

-- the USC Health Sciences Campus hospitals (LAC+USC Medical Center, USC University Hospital, USC/Norris Comprehensive Cancer Center, USC Doheny Ambulatory Care Center)
+- the USC Health Sciences Campus hospitals (LAC+USC Medical Center, Keck Hospital of USC, USC Norris Cancer Hospital, USC Doheny Ambulatory Care Center)

 - other Southern California hospitals, including the Veterans Administration Medical Centers (Los Angeles and Long Beach), Kaiser Permanente (numerous locations), Cedars-Sinai Medical Center, etc.